 Similarly Bloggers and online Influencers are managing their income potential with a much wider selection of revenue models.
 5 years ago, a blogger would be very wary of anything affiliate going near their work; now key influencers such Marie Denee of thecurvyfashionista.com use a very mixed model as I cited in my talk at Influencer Market Days last November.
 PR, Affiliate, Content Marketing are all just elements of the overall performance sector.

 Having worked with networks and clients in the Indian and Korean markets, there is a massive difference in how affiliates work in these markets.
-This is in part due to the fact that in both markets, affiliate really started not on desktop as in US or EU markets but straight to mobile, with desktop following.
+This is in part due to the fact that in both markets, affiliate really started not on desktop as in US or EU markets but straight to mobile, with a desktop following.

 The reasons though are different.
 In Korea, mobile web was ‘a thing’ well before we limped into mobile internet with small colour wap screens on our Sony T68s!
 Mobile 2g and 3g achieved mainstream adoption very early in this nation wedded to tech innovation and their phones – and the affiliates there responded.
-Much of the affiliate referrals appearing to be within their apps direct to merchant, with occasional view in browser referrals.
+Much of the affiliate referrals appearing to be within their apps direct to the merchant, with an occasional view in browser referrals.

 In India, the mobile affiliate focus is for a very different reason.
-When I spoke to LD Sharma many years ago, he said that in 2005 there were only a dozen or so major cities that had broadband connection.
+When I spoke to LD Sharma many years ago, he said that in 2005 there were only a dozen or so major cities that had a broadband connection.
 Since then of course this has rolled out but with occasionally up to 2 years to get a residential connection.
 As such, the web very quickly developed

-It is of course simple to discover most of these major affiliates’ web based pages as well and we have worked very successfully with a variety of clients in both markets.
+It is of course simple to discover most of these major affiliates’ web-based pages as well and we have worked very successfully with a variety of clients in both markets.
 If you would like to see an analysis of any of these markets, just get in touch.